laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/run-pre-start-commands.md

 2. Upload the the `os-conf` Bosh release to the director
 3. Create a `runtime-config` with a pre-start script
 4. Trigger a deployment to have the `runtime-config` injected into the deployment

+Note that any `os-conf` job can only be run once per instance.
+This means that only one pre-start script can be run.
+This is something to consider if more than one modification is needed, as they will need to be grouped together in the same `runtime-config`.

 ## Steps